M-jerez/i18nMessages/README.md

 # PHP i18n Messages inspired by gettext.

 ### Features.
-1. Autogeneration of Translation-Files from source code.
+1. Automatic generation of Translation-Files from source code.
 2. Translations-Files are php Arrays. less friendly but doesn't need external tools, best performace than .ini
 4. Shows default message if doesn't find a translation.
 5. Works as print or printf.